UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

  Default `True`, if `True` each edge will have an attribute called "weight" that contains an int giving the number of time the two objects co-occurrenced.

+_stemmer_ : `optional [func]`

+ default `None`, If _stemmer_ is a callable object, basically a function or possibly a class, it will be called for the ID of every node in the graph, all IDs are strings.
+For example:

+The function ` f = lambda x: x[0]` if given as the stemmer will cause all IDs to be the first character of their unstemmed IDs. e.g. the title `'Goos-Hanchen and Imbert-Fedorov shifts for leaky guided modes'` will create the node `'G'`.

 ###### Returns

 `networkx Graph`